Tackling invasive plants

 Volunteers clear Himalayan balsam plants

-From 2019 to now, many days of volunteer effort cleared these plants from woodland and lengths of river, stream, leat and ditch.
+Since 2019 we've held conservation works days with volunteers helping clear these plants from woodland and lengths of river, stream, leat and ditch.
 This has focused on watercourses around Princetown, South Brent and Lustleigh.

 We can make a real difference for the whole of Devon by making a start on Dartmoor in the headwaters or the source of the original introduction, and working downstream.
 The aim is to make streams, rivers and wetlands better places for wildlife and people.